Multi-Factor Authentication

 After you download the app:

-1. On your Computer go to https://mysignins.microsoft.com/security-info.
+1. On your computer go to https://mysignins.microsoft.com/security-info.
 If needed, sign in with your @myop.ac.nz username and password.
 This should take you to Security Info page.

 2. Click 'Add sign in method'.